-Health: Overweight people are at a higher risk of developing colorectal cancer.
+- Health: Overweight people are at a higher risk of developing colorectal cancer.
 Type 2 diabetes has been linked to an increased risk of colorectal cancer.
 People with a history of polyps and inflammatory bowel disease are also at an increased risk, and may need earlier or more frequent screening.
 Long-term smoking and heavy alcohol use raise risk.

 - Lynch Syndrome (HNPCC): This inherited condition affecting the body’s genes increases risk of colorectal cancer.
-Lynch syndrome is responsible for up to 3 percent of colorectal cancers, and those with the condition have a lifetime risk of up to 80 percent of developing colorectal cancer.
+Lynch syndrome is responsible for about 3 percent of colorectal cancers, and those with the condition have a lifetime risk of up to 80 percent of developing colorectal cancer.
 Genetic testing can determine if a person has the gene mutation associated with Lynch syndrome.

 Typically, people in the early stages of colorectal cancer do not have symptoms; symptoms become apparent as the disease advances.
 If a person experiences any of the following symptoms, he or she should consult a physician.